docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

   SPAMASSASSIN_SPAM_TO_INBOX: '1'
 ```

 We can also make use of user-provided configuration files, e.g. `user-patches.sh`, `postfix-accounts.cf` and more, to adjust `docker-mailserver` to our likings.
-We encourage you to have a look at [Kustomize][docs-kustomize] for creating `ConfigMap`s from multiple files, but for now, we will provide a simple, hand-written example.
+We encourage you to have a look at [Kustomize][kustomize] for creating `ConfigMap`s from multiple files, but for now, we will provide a simple, hand-written example.
 This example is absolutely minimal and only goes to show what can be done.

 ```yaml
 ---